 On this page:

-Canberra beekeepers are required to register their hives under amendments to the Animal Diseases Act 2005.
+Canberra beekeepers are required to register their hives under amendments to the Animal Diseases Act 2005 (the Act).
 This helps the ACT Government easily identify and contact beekeepers in the event of any possible outbreak of bee-related disease.

 Registration is free and valid for three years and can be done using the online registration form.
 Both commercial and non-commercial operators need to register, unless they have already registered in NSW.